peterlu/PLuTARC_centerfind2D/readme.txt

 Note that I prefer using SSH certificates as the form of security here.
 To generate this, go to the home directory, make a directory labeled ".ssh" as a subdirectory of that home directory, and give permission value of 700.
 Then run ssh-keygen -t rsa, to create a public and private key pair.
 The public key, id_rsa.pub, can then be copied to the github site, if necessary (those these steps should not be needed for download only, just if you want to make changes to the code).

-2. Install also the following Ubuntu packages: "g++", "gcc-multilib".
+2. Install also the following Ubuntu packages (compiler, HDF5 for file output): g++ gcc-multilib h5utils hdf5-tools hdfview libhdf5-serial-1.8.4 libhdf5-serial-dev

 3. The Intel Compiler and IPP must be installed for the program to work.
 Register for and download the Intel C++ Composer XE 2013 for Linux (64-bit, tested on version 2013.2).
 Run the "install.sh" as a regular user, and follow the prompts and instructions.
 Make sure to install both the compiler and IPP; the other tools are not necessary.

-4. The code also requires the FreeImage library to load and save images.
+4. The code requires the FreeImage library to load and save images.
 Download the source distribution from:

 http://freeimage.sourceforge.net/